huggingface/blog/quanto-diffusers.md

 freeze(pipeline.text_encoder)
 ```

-Quantizing the text encoder additionally leads to further memory improvements:
+The text encoder is also a transformer model, and we can quantize it too.
+Quantizing both the text encoder and the diffusion backbone leads to much larger memory improvements:

 | **Batch Size** | **Quantization** | **Quantize TE** | **Memory (GB)** | **Latency (Seconds)** |
 | --- | --- | --- | --- | --- |